Ice-out running late across the Land of 10,000 Lakes

 ST. PAUL, Minn.
 (AP) — The ice-out is running late across the Land of 10,000 Lakes.

-No lakes in Minnesota have been reported ice-free as winter’s grip persists.
-The Department of Natural Resources says the state may be on pace to set some records this spring for latest ice-outs.
+No lakes in Minnesota had been reported ice-free as of Friday as winter’s grip persists, though ice has thawed along the shores of some southern lakes and areas with moving water.
+The Department of Natural Resources, which maintains an online ice-out map , says the state may even be on pace to set some records this spring for latest ice-outs.

-DNR climatologist Pete Boulay says southern and central Minnesota lakes are probably at least 10 days behind their historical averages.
-And he says it’s tough to tell when the ice will start going out in northern Minnesota.
-He says every day that it snows postpones the thaw even further because the snow reflects light back up, so the light doesn’t melt the ice.

 The continuing cold means there’s a chance some northern Minnesota lakes will still have ice when the fishing season opens May 12.

+“In southern Minnesota and central Minnesota, we’re well behind progress of ice out.
+Probably at least 10 days behind historical averages,” said Pete Boulay, the DNR’s assistant state climatologist.
+“The lakes in far southern Minnesota usually go out toward the end of March and obviously they haven’t gone out yet.”

+Even lakes that typically are ice-free at this point in the year, such as Lake Pepin, are still mostly frozen, he said.
+And it’s tough to tell when ice will start going out in northern Minnesota, he said.
+By contrast, on this date last year Minnesota’s lakes were two weeks ahead of their historical averages.

 Most Read Nation & World Stories